Crowfoot

-Crowfoot (c.
-1830 – 25 April 1890) or Isapo-Muxika (Issapóómahksika; syllabics: ᖱᓭᑲᒉᖽᐧᖿᖷ lit.
-'Crow-big-foot') was a chief of the Siksika.
+Crowfoot (or Isapo-Muxika Issapóómahksika; syllabics: ᖱᓭᑲᒉᖽᐧᖿᖷ lit.
+'Crow-big-foot' c.
+1830 – 25 April 1890) was a chief of the Siksika.
 His father, Istowun-ehʼpata (Packs a Knife), and mother, Axkahp-say-pi (Attacked Towards Home), were Kainai.
 He was five years old when Istowun-ehʼpata was killed during a raid on the Crow tribe, and, a year later, his mother remarried to Akay-nehka-simi (Many Names) of the Siksika people among whom he was brought up.
 Crowfoot was a warrior who fought in as many as nineteen battles and sustained many injuries, but he tried to obtain peace instead of warfare.
 Crowfoot is well known for his involvement in Treaty Number 7 and did much negotiating for his people.
 While many believe Chief Crowfoot had no part in the North-West Rebellion, he did in fact participate to an extent due to his son's connection to the conflict.
 Crowfoot died of tuberculosis at Blackfoot Crossing on April 25, 1890.
 Eight hundred of his tribe attended his funeral, along with government dignitaries.
 In 2008, Chief Crowfoot was inducted into the North America Railway Hall of Fame where he was recognized for his contributions to the railway industry.
 Crowfoot is well known for his contributions to the Blackfoot nation, and has many memorials to signify his accomplishments.